 - Communicate!
 The committee chair is responsible for keeping the full board and the staff informed of the process.
 It is much better to communicate too much than too little so they understand what is happening and support the final decision.

-- Review the current executive director’s role and job description.
-Interview current ED and staff to determine what organization needs.
+- Take time to thoroughly review the current executive director’s role and job description.
+Interview the current ED and staff to determine what the organization needs.
 Set expectations for the incoming ED.